 “Even as responses are registered in the Enroll application, data gets pulled into Velos eResearch where patients are randomized and assigned to appropriate calendars and treatment arms,” said Priti Sahai, M.D., senior vice president of Velos.
 “The result is seamless workflow, saving time and reducing the cost of a clinical trial.”

 Mytrus’ Enroll platform is used globally by industry leaders to support clinical research trials, disease registries, and biosample collection, providing patients and volunteers with a secure method to learn about what their participation will entail.
 Independent studies have confirmed that Enroll increases participant comprehension of the risks and benefits, their rights and responsibilities, and the key information they need to make an informed decision and provide a regulatory compliant electronic informed consent.

 Velos is the trusted clinical trial management resource for investigators, sponsors, and academic leaders throughout the world.
 Velos integrates the clinical, administrative and financial information needs of research management, with an emphasis on flexibility and workflow and empowering clinical innovation.
-Founded in 1996, Velos, Inc. is privately held with headquarters in Fremont, California.
+Founded in 1996, Velos, LLC. is privately held with headquarters in Fremont, California.